gsoules/MkDocs/digital-archive/docs/developer/install-digital-archive.md

 -   Click `Delete` on the `Are you sure` dialog
 -	Verify that the `12345` folders got deleted from the `/digitalarchive/files` folders

+!!! warning ""
+    You won't be able to view the public page for an item until [AvantAdmin] has been installed.

 !!! note ""
     If using Filezilla, you may need to disconnect and reconnect to verify that the files got deleted because the Refresh option does not always seem to work.
 Or do the verification using the cPanel